jantjehier/programmeerproject/PROCES.md

 ![GitHub excample](/doc/dataproject3.PNG)

 The bubble visualisatioin needs axis with new data so i change the visualisation back to a barchart.
 I dont need to find more data.
 I can add new visualisations if i have enough time.
 The band search funtion will work for the timeline and piechart in stead of the bubble chart.

+# day 6

+Today i made the barchart and started with the timeline.
+The timeline does have the timebars now but they are stacked.
+Only the bar on top is visable.

+# day 7

+I added a hover function with labels to the timeline.
+I also made code that searches for the lowest and highest year and determines the part of the timeline that should be visable.